 UPDATE: We recently moved into a new house, and the bathroom grout was disgusting so I tried this trick again, but this time, I snapped a picture while working so you could see just how amazing this recipe really works.
 On the left is the untouched grout.
 (Yuck!).
-On the right, you can see how well the grout turns out.
+On the right, you can see how well this grout cleaner works.

 Isn’t that crazy?
 Love a good cleaning hack!